passbolt/passbolt_help/_posts/hosting/update/2020-09-20-hosting-update-debian-package.md

 title: Update passbolt on debian systems
 date: 2020-09-20 00:00:00 Z
 description: How to update passbolt v2 on your server on debian systems.
-card_teaser: Update on debian systems usign debian package
+card_teaser: Update on debian systems using debian package
 card_title: Debian update guide
 icon: fa-server
 category: [hosting,update]